Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/War/Army-To-Mob Assault.md

   - "[[Blazing Courageous Swordsman Inspiration]]"
 ---
 *The Dragon-Blood overwhelms enemy forces with tactics designed to spread confusion and chaos.*
 When an allied battle group attacks an enemy battle group under the Dragon-Blood’s orders, she converts ([[Manipulation]]) bonus dice granted to the battle group’s attack by her command to automatic successes.
-If this empties the enemy battle group’s Magnitude, add +1 to the difficulty of its roll to resist rout.
+If this empties the enemy battle group’s [[Magnitude Track|Magnitude]], add +1 to the difficulty of its roll to resist rout.